johnkerl/miller/docs6/reference-verbs.rst

     $ mlr clean-whitespace --help
     Usage: mlr clean-whitespace [options]
-    For each record, for each field in the record, whitespace-cleans the keys and values.
+    For each record, for each field in the record, whitespace-cleans the keys and/or values.
 Whitespace-cleaning entails stripping leading and trailing whitespace, and replacing multiple whitespace with singles.
 For finer-grained control, please see the DSL functions lstrip, rstrip, strip, collapse_whitespace,